MrW0r57/MrW0r57.github.io/_posts/2020-05-27-enumeration-is-the-key-to-success-6-1.md

 - SNMP - Simple Network Management Protocol is an Internet Standard protocol for collecting and organizing information about managed devices on IP networks and for modifying that information to change device behavior.

-- Samba - a Linux-based implementation of the SMB/CIFS protocols, provides print and file sharing services for windows clients within an environment.
+- Samba - a Linux-based implementation of the SMB/CIFS protocols, provides print and file-sharing services for windows clients within an environment.

 - SMB - SMB works through a client-server approach, where a client makes specific requests and the server responds accordingly.
 SMB protocol specifically deals with access to filesystems, such that clients may make requests to a file server.